-I also love that Thanksgiving is a time to acknowledge and celebrate our many blessings -- it's the one day where we try to set aside the things that drag us down and focus on the things we have that make us feel happy, which reminds me of this article I wrote about my "difficult" dog Cuba.
-So I was super excited when my editor Vicky said, "Hey, Casey, want to do a Thanksgiving piece on the things that you are thankful for as a trainer?"
+I also love that Thanksgiving is a time to acknowledge and celebrate our many blessings — it’s the one day where we try to set aside the things that drag us down and focus on the things we have that make us feel happy, which reminds me of this article I wrote about my “difficult” dog Cuba.
+So I was super excited when my editor said, “Hey, Casey, want to do a Thanksgiving piece on the things that you are thankful for as a trainer?”
 Of course I do!

 1. I am thankful for Dogster

 While I’ve been a lifetime dog owner, Mokie was the first dog that was really mine.
 I adopted her and brought her into the home Jim and I had just purchased.
 I was so excited to find Dogster, a community where other people were similarly “dog crazy” and could easily spend hours talking about pups.
 I was almost insanely excited when I found out Mokie won Diary of the Day and Dog of the Week (not at the same time, of course).

 Dogster helped me learn about natural nutrition for dogs and the effective use of positive reinforcement training.
 In an indirect way, Dogster was the first step along my path to making my hobby my career.
 Additionally, Dogster has been a great source of friendship and support for me — so many Dogster friends have become real-life friends, and many are now also starting their own dog businesses.